alter-ego/RxJavaAndroidBenchmark/README.md

 From the Android UI perspective, it uses Navigation Drawer to easily navigate through the app, single Activity for the context and Fragments for particular views.
 There's also a SettingsManager that serves as a global context beyond Application context.
 The app supports both smartphones and tablets, portrait and landscape.

+## FEATURES

+The app for the moment enables you to search the questions on Stack Overflow website, and loads the comments and answers for the questions.
+It's just to show how the API works and how it could be implemented with rx-java.

+## MISSING FEATURES

+- no loader support, it only loads the first 30 questions
+- no saving

 ## DEPENDENCIES

 - AdvancedAndroidLogger - for advanced logging to logcat